-Cover dated September 1972, DC Comics presented to the world, Jack Kirby’s next round of original creations, The Demon, or as the cover touted: “Jack Kirby’s Startling New Epic”!
-Into his second year at DC, Jack’s fourth world series, incompassing The New Gods, The Forever People, Mister Miracle and Jimmy Olson were losing sales and readers quickly and therefore the powers that be at DC summarily cancelled the books.
+Cover dated September 1972, DC Comics presented to the world Jack Kirby’s next original creation, The Demon, or as the cover touted: “Jack Kirby’s Startling New Epic”!
+Into his second year at DC, Jack’s fourth world series, encompassing The New Gods, The Forever People, Mister Miracle and Jimmy Olson were losing sales and readers quickly and therefore the powers that be at DC summarily cancelled the books.
 Though Mister Miracle limped along for a while longer with a change of focus away from the New Gods and more to earth bound adventures.

 So Jack was asked to come up with new concepts for new books.
 He responded with The Demon, as well as, Kamandi, The Last Boy on Earth.
 But I’m focusing on his story of the end days of Camelot and Merlin’s creature, the Demon this time out.